FreeBugs/pygame_gesture_kit/README.md

 * thumbs up/down: `like`, `dislike`

 ## How to use it

+**Important note: MediaPipe is currently only available for Python 3.12 and older so you can't use pygame_gesture_kit with Python 3.13/3.14 at this time.**

 A comprehensive example is provided in the `example` directory.
 Basically, you need to import and use two classes in your code: the `Camera` and `GestureRecognizer`.